Hanukkah: after darkness comes light – WZO

 Hanukkah: after darkness comes light

-Hanukkah is celebrated in honor of the victory of ancient Jewish warriors and the divine miracle that allowed a small amount of oil to burn in the menorah of the liberated temple for a full eight days.
-Therefore, Hanukkah is also called the festival of light and liberation.
+Tonight we light the first Hanukkah candle.
+Hanukkah is celebrated in honor of the victory of ancient Jewish warriors and the divine miracle that allowed a drop of oil to burn in the menorah of the liberated temple for all 8 days.
+Therefore, Hanukkah is called the festival of light and liberation.
+But this year, Hanukkah is overshadowed by the terrible events of October 7th, depriving many of peace and a sense of joy.
+Accepting pain and loss, we believe that Israel will prevail and the Jewish people will endure.
+Remember that after darkness comes light.
+Am Yisrael Chai!

 The first candle of Hanukkah with chanukiah and plate with donuts.